Shimin233/Financial-Career/Start_use_of_Jupiter.md

 ```
 jupyter notebook
 ```
-Then I am automatically directed to a webpage of Jupyter notebook.
+Then I am automatically directed to a webpage of Jupyter notebook, with address being `http://localhost:8888/tree`.